mcsandeep/tyk-docs/tyk-docs/content/shared/gateway-config.md

 ENV: <b>TYK_GW_ENFORCEORGDATAAGE</b><br />
 Type: `bool`<br />

-Allows you to dynamically configure analytics expiration on a per organisation level
+Allows you to dynamically configure analytics expiration on a per organization level

 ### enforce_org_data_detail_logging
 ENV: <b>TYK_GW_ENFORCEORGDATADETAILLOGGING</b><br />
 Type: `bool`<br />

-Allows you to dynamically configure detailed logging on a per organisation level
+Allows you to dynamically configure detailed logging on a per organization level

 ### enforce_org_quotas
 ENV: <b>TYK_GW_ENFORCEORGQUOTAS</b><br />
 Type: `bool`<br />

-Allows you to dynamically configure organisation quotas on a per organisation level
+Allows you to dynamically configure organization quotas on a per organization level

 ### monitor
-The monitor section is useful if you wish to enforce a global trigger limit on organisation and user quotas.
+The monitor section is useful if you wish to enforce a global trigger limit on organization and user quotas.
 This feature will trigger a webhook event to fire when specific triggers are reached.
-Triggers can be global (set in the node), by organisation (set in the organisation session object) or by key (set in the key session object)
+Triggers can be global (set in the node), by organization (set in the organization session object) or by key (set in the key session object)

-While Organisation-level and Key-level triggers can be tiered (e.g. trigger at 10%, trigger at 20%, trigger at 80%), in the node-level configuration only a global value can be set.
+While Organization-level and Key-level triggers can be tiered (e.g. trigger at 10%, trigger at 20%, trigger at 80%), in the node-level configuration only a global value can be set.
 If a global value and specific trigger level are the same the trigger will only fire once:

 ```